ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

 The goal of these sample cases is to provide the UFS community with datasets that they can modify and run to see if their changes can improve the forecast and/or reduce the model biases.
 Each case covers an interesting weather event.
 The case that was added with the v2.1.0 release was a severe weather event over Indianapolis on June 15-16, 2019.
 In the future, additional sample cases will be provided.

-Each sample case contains module output from a control run; this output includes ``postprd`` (post-processed) and ``metprd`` (MET verification-processed) directories.
+Each sample case contains model output from a control run; this output includes ``postprd`` (post-processed) and ``metprd`` (MET verification-processed) directories.
 Under the ``postprd`` directory, users will find the :term:`UPP` output of the model run along with plots for several forecast variables.
 These can be used for a visual/qualitative comparison of forecasts.
 The ``metprd`` directory contains METplus verification statistics files, which can be used for a quantitative comparison of forecast outputs.

 .. attention::